aibrandscaling/AI_Image_Studio/README.md

 ### ⚡ The Architecture
 - **Model:** Hard-locked to the `nanobanana 2` model for maximum fidelity and uncensored output.
-- **Fail-Open Routing:** Bypasses CORS preflight checks by directly injecting authorization tokens into secure `GET` parameters.
-- **Ghost Router:** A custom lightweight JS router that seamlessly transitions unauthorized traffic to the VSL landing page, and authorized traffic to the engine dashboard without page reloads.
 - **Zero Data Retention:** No databases.
 No logs.
-Your prompts and images exist only in your browser's memory during your session.
+Your prompts and images exist only in your browser's memory.

 ### 🛡️ Core Features
 * **Uncapped Synthesis:** No corporate guardrails.
 Speak directly to the neural net.